 You might ask if they would just be willing to meet for a meal on occasion or be available for questions as they arise.
 Be sensitive about the amount of time they might have available for you.
 Decide when you will get together next, and make sure to thank them for their willingness.

-This article comes from the book, Every Marriage Is a Fixer-Upper: A Do-It-Yourselfer’s Guide to Bringing Out the Best in Your Relationship—written by Bill and Pam Farrel, formerly published by Harvest House.
-This book (which is no longer being published) is a do-it-yourself guide to bringing out the best in your relationship.
+This article comes from the book, Every Marriage Is a Fixer-Upper: A Do-It-Yourselfer’s Guide to Bringing Out the Best in Your Relationship—written by Bill and Pam Farrel.
+This book is a do-it-yourself guide to bringing out the best in your relationship.

 — ALSO —